pakjiddat/word-predictor/README.md

     Perplexity, accuracy, memory and time taken.
 8.  **ModelPredictor**.
 It allows predicting the next word, given a set of previous words.
+9.  **TextFileProcessor**.
+The base class for all the other classes.
+It allows provides methods for reading and writing files and processing large text files.

 Use the command: **?wordpredictor::class-name** for details on how each class works and the parameter details.